BKhomutenko/visgeom/README.md

 * Eigen3
 * OpenCV 2.4.9+

-After you have installed the needed libraries, go to the directory visgeom and run in bash:
+After you have installed the needed libraries, go to the directory visgeom in the terminal and run:
 ```
 $ cmake .
 $ make